furkngld/fortressvault/README.md

 *   This ensures the security rules persist indefinitely, transaction after transaction.

 ### 🏭 **Zero-Cost Vault Creation**
-Unlike EVM chains where deploying a smart wallet costs gas, FortressVault uses a **deterministic client-side factory pattern**.
+Unlike EVM chains where deploying a smart wallet costs gas (e.g. Gnosis Safe), FortressVault uses a **deterministic client-side factory pattern**.
 Creating a vault is completely free; the contract exists mathematically and is only deployed when funded.
 ---

 ## 🚀 How It Works